ms-iot/content/en-US/Docs/CreateIoTCorePro.md

 ### Deploying at runtime

 * Connect to the device ( [using SSH]({{site.baseurl}}/{{page.lang}}/Docs/SSH.htm) or [using Powershell]({{site.baseurl}}/{{page.lang}}/Docs/powershell.htm) )
-* Copy the provisioning package to `C:\windows\provisioning\` folder
+* Copy the provisioning package (say 'ProSKU.ppkg') to `C:\OemInstall\` folder
-* Restart the device
+* Call 'provtool ProSKU.ppkg' to provision the device with this provisioning package.

-On boot, the provisioning package will be processed and the device will be stepped up to PRO SKU.

 ### Deploying at image time